vargovema/bond-risk-premia/README.md

 -	Combining the previous suggestions with forecast combination methods.
 Starting with simple equal-weighted averages of different model specifications more factors can be considered.

-## Interpret the results or your analysis
+## Interpretation of the results or your analysis

 From an investment point of view, by the relatively high explanatory power, the model seems consistent enough to identify underpriced bond yields and make gains on the long term.
 Simple strategies based on the model suggest: